Edvard Beneš: Death and legacy

-Already in poor health after suffering two strokes in 1947, Beneš was left completely broken after seeing the undoing of his life's work.
+Beneš had been in poor health since the spring of 1945, when he suffered a minor stroke.
+He suffered two more strokes in 1947, and seeing the undoing of his life's work left him completely broken.
+In a 2018 interview with Radio Prague International, historian Igor Lukes recalled that by February 1948, Beneš' poor health left him "a shell of a man" who did not have the emotional or physical stamina to hold out against the "rough, rough players" of the KSČ.

 He died of natural causes at his villa in Sezimovo Ústí on 3 September 1948, seven months after the communist coup.
-He is interred in the garden of his villa, and his bust is part of the gravestone.
+He is interred in the garden of his villa, and his bust is part of the headstone.
 His wife Hana, who lived until 2 December 1974, is interred next to him.

 Much controversy remains on his character and policy.
 According to the SVR, Beneš had closely co-operated with the Soviet intelligence before the war especially with Soviet agent Pyotr Zubov.

 Beneš's friend, the British historian A. J. P. Taylor, wrote in 1945: "Beck, Stojadinović, Antonescu, and Bonnet despised Beneš's integrity and prided themselves on their cunning; but their countries, too, fell before the German aggressor, and every step they took has made the resurrection of their countries more difficult.
-In contrast, the foreign policy of Dr. Beneš during the present war has won Czechoslovakia a secure future".
-The leaders to whom Taylor referred were Colonel Józef Beck, the Polish foreign minister 1932–39 and a leading figure in the Sanation military dictatorship, who at times was willing to flirt with the Third Reich to achieve his goals; Milan Stojadinović, who served as the prime minister of Yugoslavia 1935–39 and who followed a pro-German foreign policy; General Ion Antonescu, the Conducător (dictator) of Romania 1940–44; and Georges Bonnet, the French foreign minister 1938–39, who favored abandoning Eastern Europe to Nazi Germany.
+In contrast, the foreign policy of Dr. Beneš during the present war has won Czechoslovakia a secure future."

+The leaders to whom Taylor referred were Colonel Józef Beck, the Polish foreign minister 1932–39 and a leading figure in the Sanation military dictatorship; Milan Stojadinović, who served as the prime minister of Yugoslavia 1935–39 and who followed a pro-German foreign policy; General Ion Antonescu, the Conducător (dictator) of Romania 1940–44; and Georges Bonnet, the French foreign minister 1938–39, who favored abandoning Eastern Europe to Nazi Germany.
 Taylor's assessment that Beneš was a man of integrity (unlike Bonnet, Antonescu, Beck and Stojadinović) and that he was leading Czechoslovakia in the right direction was widely shared in 1945.

 Honors and awards

-Benes received awards and decorations before and after World War II.
+Benes was elected an International Member of the American Philosophical Society in 1939.
+He received awards and decorations before and after World War II.